mikem23/jsonish/README.md

     {   name: Arthur,
         title: King of the Britons,  # well, I didn't vote for him
         # (you don't vote for kings)
-        address: Camelot,  # it's only a modeel
+        address: Camelot,  # it's only a model
         quest: To seek the Holy Grail,  # or at least a grail shaped beaon }